w3c/guide/process/charter.md

 ### 3.4 Requesting a TiLT decision

-Before the end of the announced duration for the charter refinement phase, The Strategy Team (represented by the Technical Leadership Team, or TiLT and informed by the work of the Chartering Facilitator) must decide which of the following to do:
+Before the end of the announced duration for the charter refinement phase, The Technical Strategy Team (represented by the Technical Leadership Team, or TiLT and informed by the work of the Chartering Facilitator) must decide which of the following to do:

 * Complete charter refinement by initiating AC Review of the charter draft.
 * Abandon the proposal.